raspiblitz/raspiblitz/README.md

 #### LIGHTNING (Basic Node Management)

 Under `LIGHTNING` you find some basic steps to manage your Lightning node.
-Those are very simplyfied in the RaspiBlitz SSH menu for the reason of learning.
-For more advanced management of your Lightning node see addtional apps under 'SERVICES'.
+Those are very simplified in the RaspiBlitz SSH menu for the reason of learning.
+For more advanced management of your Lightning node see additional apps under 'SERVICES'.

 ##### FUNDING: Fund your on-chain Wallet